|

 since God spoke to Moshe on the Mountain.
 How do we know that

-He’s not changed His mind about some of the things he said so
+He’s not changed His mind about some of the things He said so

 long ago?